JithinKS97/insights/OriginOfIntelligence.md

 Organisms developed the ability of sight, hearing, smell, and touch to detect these external natural phenomena so that they could navigate the environment better for their survival.

-Thought ability to perceive the present is advantageous, another advantageous feature to have is to remember situations.
+The ability to perceive the present is advantageous, another advantageous feature to have is to remember situations.
 This could be the most primitive form of memory.

 If the organism could remember strategies that have helped it in the past to get food or escape from enemies, it would have helped the organism.